ovn-org/ovn-heater/README.md

 capabilities (e.g, could host more containers, or use a different ethernet interface), the following per-node fields can be used to customize the deployment.
-Except for `fake-nodes` which is valid only in the context of worker nodes, all others are valid both for the `central-node` and also for `worker-nodes`:
+Except for `fake-nodes` which is valid only in the context of worker nodes, all others are valid both for the `central-nodes` and also for `worker-nodes`:
 - `user`: the username to be used when connecting from the tester node.
 - `internal-iface`: the name of the Ethernet interface used for DB and